 - Common Name: Ponytail palm, elephant foot tree

 - Mature Size: Six feet high, three feet wide indoors

 - Soil Type: Sandy, well-drained soil like cactus or succulent mix

 - Soil pH: 6.5-7.5

-Because the ponytail palm stores water in its bulb-like stem, you'll want to treat this plant like the succulent it is.
-Allow the soil to dry out completely between waterings, and cut back watering in the winter months when the plant is getting less light.
-If the plant is exposed to drought conditions for an extended period of time, its stem will shrink, then fill out as it absorbs moisture when the plant is watered again.
+Because the ponytail palm stores water in its bulb-like stem, it's important to treat this plant like the succulent it is.
+Allow the soil to dry out completely between waterings, and cut back watering in the winter months when your plant is receiving less light.
+If your ponytail palm is exposed to drought conditions for an extended period of time, its stem will shrink, then fill out as it absorbs moisture when watered again.

 In terms of fertilizer, ponytail palms experience a flush of growth each spring, then conserve their energy during the rest of the year.
-Give them a single dose of standard houseplant fertilizer diluted to half strength in early spring, then avoid feeding until the following year.
+Give your plant a single dose of standard houseplant fertilizer diluted to half strength in early spring, then wait until the following year to feed it again.

 If your ponytail palm develops pale, floppy leaves, gradually move the plant to an area with more light over a period of a few weeks to avoid shocking the plant.